 But he didn’t give up.
 He knew he had an important story to tell.
 So he looked for another outlet to showcase the reporting.

 Persistence paid off.
 True magazine agreed to run it, and the feature (“A Whistle-Stop School with BigTime Talent”), published September 1967, was well-received.
 E.P.
 Dutton’s annual Best Sports Stories anthology included Izenberg’s article.

-What’s more, Izenberg developed a strong rapport with Robinson, which helped him plant the seeds to write, direct and narrate the ABC documentary “Grambling: 100 Yards to Glory.”
+What’s more, Izenberg developed a strong rapport with Robinson, which helped him plant the seeds to write and direct the ABC documentary “Grambling: 100 Yards to Glory.”

 “Going 15 Rounds With Jerry Izenberg” is available for purchase from Amazon and Barnes & Noble and several other online stores.